aabiddanda/aabiddanda.github.io/content/pages/about.md

 Date: 2015-07-18 08:00
 Modified: 2015-07-18 08:00

-I am a PhD student at the [University of Chicago](http://www.uchicago.edu/) in the department of [Human Genetics](https://genes.uchicago.edu/).
-My research interests lie primarily in the fields of statistical and [population genetics](https://en.wikipedia.org/wiki/Population_genetics).
+I am a PhD student in [Human Genetics](https://genes.uchicago.edu/) at the [University of Chicago](http://www.uchicago.edu/) working with [John Novembre](https://jnpopgen.org).
+I recieved my BSc in Computer Science from [Cornell University](http://www.cornell.edu/) in 2015.

-Prior to the University of Chicago, I recieved my BSc from [Cornell University](http://www.cornell.edu/) in Computer Science.
+My research interests are in theoretical and applied [population genetics](https://en.wikipedia.org/wiki/Population_genetics), particularly in humans.
+I'm interested in developing statistical and computational methods to investigate the evolutionary forces that have shaped human genotypic and phenotypic variation.
+Its an extremely exciting time to be working in this field due to the explosion of genomic data that is now available.

-In my free time I enjoy traveling, playing ping-pong, and [cooking](https://github.com/arjunbiddanda/Recipes/blob/master/cookbook.pdf).
+When not thinking about population genetic problems I enjoy traveling, playing table-tennis, and [cooking](https://github.com/arjunbiddanda/Recipes).